-The repeater unit receives either 121.5 MHz signals, or 121.5, 243 and 406 MHz signals transmitted by activated distress beacons.
+The repeater unit receives 406 MHz signals transmitted by activated distress beacons.
 After amplification and frequency conversion, the signals are retransmitted on the 1544.5 MHz downlink, as depicted in Figure 4.2.
 Automatic level control (ALC) is provided to maintain a constant output level.